compneurobio/MeTime/docs/getting-started/data_preparation.md

 - `test_col_data.rds`
 - `test_row_data.rds`

 Annotations are currently built for cohort data that is multi-platform.
 For example if a longitudinal cohort is measured on different metabolomics platforms this would lead to multiple datasets, however the clinical information or the medication intake information remains the same for all.
-In order to remove duplications (replacing this data is the row_data as this is sample information too) we provide a separate holder for such data and we expect you to annotate them.
+In order to remove duplications (adding this to each dataset's row_data) we provide a separate holder for such data and we expect you to annotate them.
 See regression analysis in user-guides/building-pipelines.md for more information on how to handle such data

 In this extended example for a cohort A, expected file names are:
 - Data files:
--   `platform1_data.rds`
+- -  `platform1_data.rds`
--   `platform2_data.rds`
+- -  `platform2_data.rds`
--   `phenotype_data.rds`
+- -  `phenotype_data.rds`
--   `medication_data.rds`
+- -  `medication_data.rds`
 - And the respective row_data and col_data files as described above

 ```r